 Complaints by middle or high school students may be made only by the students on their own behalf.
 A parent or guardian may initiate the complaint process on behalf of an elementary school student under this policy.
-A parent or guardian who wishes to complain should do so by completing the forms following Policy 11.10 on Public Concerns and Complaints.
+A parent or guardian who wishes to complain should do so by following Policy 1-201A through 1-203A, Grievance and Discrimination.